 I am a journalist covering how people use science, markets & serendipity to test new ideas, with a special interest in the developing world.
 I write for Scientific American, IEEE Spectrum, & many other magazines.
 I’ve filed stories from over a dozen countries on five continents and from one ocean crossing.
 I have lived in and reported from Cambridge, UK; Zurich, Switzerland; Madrid, Spain; and Oaxaca, Mexico.
 Here are my datelines, so far:

 I’ve been a freelance journalist since 2007.
-In 2016 I began translating science textbooks from Spanish to English.
-I have taken short breaks to intern at Nature and play archaeologist.
+In 2016 I added to the mix scientific translation from Spanish to English.
+I have also taken short breaks to intern at Nature and play archaeologist.
 Before that I studied astrophysics at Harvard and spent a few summers writing for the Let’s Go travel guidebooks.
 Along the way I’ve:

 - Visited the first independent mobile telephone network in the Mexican Sierra Juárez for The Economist and NPR’s Here and Now.